Aichi-Chang/bookdoctor/README.md

 ```

 #### Showing different doctors' appointments
-What I did was set a handle change function in the selectDoc.js.
+I set a handle change function in the selectDoc.js.
 Everytime when user selects a diffent doctor, it will update its parent component(which is the BookAppointment.js) reset the state and pass as props to the calendar component(which is the Picker.js).

 **BookAppointment.js**
 ```js